schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter003/index.md

 />
 ```

 As with `prefetch` the browser will fetch and cache the resource but not execute.
-Preload is also only concerned with the current page.
+Unlike `prefetch`, `preload` is only concerned with the current page.
 It is not to be used for resources that might be required later during subsequent navigation.
+Another difference is that you MUST specify the `as` attribute when using `preload`.

 > NOTE: While the resource hints are well-supported across modern browsers, `preload` [has some caveats](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/preload#browser_compatibility).